LaravelDaily/course-react-parking/docs/Lesson 10 - Login page.md

 }
 ```

-5. Extend `src/hooks/useAuth.jsx` hook by adding new function to send login request.
+5. Extend the `src/hooks/useAuth.jsx` hook by adding a new function to send login requests.

 ```jsx
 async function login(data) {